sjsu-library/unionist/_items/unionist--text-0382.md

 subject: Advertisement with Abolitionist theme
 type: Text
-category: Unionist full issue 1834-04-10 article.type:
+category: Unionist full issue 1834-04-10
+articleType:
 volume: '1'
 issue: '36'
 transcription: "<p>ANTI-SLAVERY PUBLICATIONS</p><p>  FOR sale by P.A.
 BELL, No. 73,
-  Chamber-street, Garrison’s works entire,<br>  consisting of ‘Thoughts on African Colonization,’ and Addresses delivered<br>  before the People of Color.
-‘The Sin of Slavery,’ by Professor Wright;<br>  Ivimey’s Lectures, (English edition)—Paxton’s Letters on Slavery—Prejudice<br>  Vincible, by Charles Stuart, of England—A scarce Anti-Slavery work, entitled<br>  ‘The Book and Slavery Irreconcilable,’ by the Rev.
-  Geo.
-Bourne,—&amp;c.<br>  &amp;c.<br></p><p>New York, 1833.</p>"
+  Chamber-street, Garrison’s works entire, <br>  consisting of ‘Thoughts on African Colonization,’ and Addresses delivered <br>  before the People of Color.
+‘The Sin of Slavery,’ by Professor Wright; <br>  Ivimey’s Lectures, (English edition)—Paxton’s Letters on Slavery—Prejudice <br>  Vincible, by Charles Stuart, of England—A scarce Anti-Slavery work, entitled <br>  ‘The Book and Slavery Irreconcilable,’ by the Rev. Geo.
+Bourne,—&amp;c. <br>  &amp;c. <br></p><p>New York, 1833.</p>"
 scholarlyNotes:
 commentary:
 relatedPeople: P.A.
 Bell